ghacks Technology News

 Windows 7 Patch Removes Hardware Virtualization Requirement Of Windows XP Mode

-Not many users have problems running software on Windows 7 as the operating system seems to be compatible with most available programs.
-Microsoft has nevertheless added the so called Windows XP Mode to the operating system that provides access to a virtual Windows XP system that integrates smoothly into the Windows 7 operating system.
+Not many users have problems running software on Windows 7, as the operating system seems to be compatible with most available programs.
+Microsoft has nevertheless added the so called Windows XP Mode to the operating system.
+This mode provides users with access to a virtual Windows XP system that integrates smoothly into the Windows 7 operating system.

 Users can find out if their PC is supporting hardware virtualization by downloading Microsoft’s Hardware Assisted Virtualization Tool.

-Microsoft announced that they had removed the hardware virtualization requirement of Windows XP Mode two days ago and that they would make a patch available so that ever Windows 7 user with the right edition could make use of Windows XP Mode in the operating system.
+Microsoft announced that it removed the hardware virtualization requirement of Windows XP Mode two days ago, and that it would make a patch for the operating system.

 A genuine validation check is performed before the download becomes available.